King-of-Infinite-Space/gh-discussions-export/readme.md

 1. Export discussions to `.md` files
 2. Use static site generator to build `.html` pages

 This project only does 1.
 Then the files can be used for any SSG or just as backup.
-The generated json feed can be used by a feed reader (e.g. with raw Github url).
+The generated json feed can be used by a feed reader ([demo](https://cdn.jsdelivr.net/gh/King-of-Infinite-Space/gh-discussions-export/output/feed.json)).

 #### Usage